 General.
-In August 2019, in order to align employee compensation practices and plans with the best market practices and applicable guidelines, our board of directors approved a Long-Term Cash Incentive Program, or the LTCIP.
-Certain amendments were introduced to the LTCIP in 2021.
+In August 2019, in order to align employee compensation practices with the best market practices and applicable guidelines, our board of directors approved a Long-Term Cash Incentive Program, or the LTCIP.
+Certain amendments were introduced to the LTCIP in 2021 and 2022.
 Under the LTCIP, we may grant rights to bonus to executive managers and key employees of the Group who are in a position to make a significant contribution to the success of the Group.
-Each executive director of the board is also eligible to receive grants to bonus under the LTCIP in connection with such individual's service as an employee of the Company.
-Non-employee directors of the board of directors of the Company is not eligible to participate in the LTCIP.
-In August 2021, our board approved a decrease in the maximum amount of cash reserved for grants of the rights to bonus under the LTCIP up to RUB 720,000,000.
-The LTCIP is scheduled to expire on the tenth anniversary of its effectiveness (unless terminated earlier by the

-Administrator), although the rights to bonus granted prior to such expiration (if any) will remain outstanding after such date in accordance with their terms.
+Each executive director of the board is also eligible to receive grants to bonus under the LTCIP in connection with such individual's service as an employee of the company.
+Non-employee directors of the board of directors of the company are not eligible to participate in the LTCIP.
+The available bonus limits are set by the Administrator.
+The LTCIP is scheduled to expire on the tenth anniversary of its effectiveness (unless terminated earlier by the Administrator), although the rights to bonus granted prior to such expiration (if any) will remain outstanding after such date in accordance with their terms.

 Administration.
-Our compensation committee administers the LTCIP, including determining the terms of all rights to bonus (including terms and conditions with respect to the achievement of established performance metrics), subject to the certain limitations.
+Our compensation committee administers the LTCIP under the decision of the board to delegate such powers.
+In its turn our compensation committee has delegated part of its powers of the Administrator of the LTCIP to our chief executive officer.
+Notwithstanding the above, our board shall approve any awards to our chief executive officer.
+The Administrator determines the terms of all rights to bonus (including terms and conditions with respect to the achievement of established performance metrics), subject to the certain limitations.
 The Administrator also has the authority to adopt, amend and repeal such administrative rules, guidelines and practices relating to the LTCIP as it deems advisable.
-Our chief executive officer construes and interprets the terms of the LTCIP and any bonuses granted thereunder.
-The participants of the LTCIP are also selected by our chief executive officer.
+The Administrator may construe and interpret the terms of the LTCIP and any bonuses granted thereunder.
+The participants of the LTCIP are also selected by the Administrator.

 Terms and Conditions Generally.
 The motivation bonuses payout is subject to the achievement of one or several corporate targets set forth in the award agreement.
-100% of the motivation bonuses is eligible to payout on the third anniversary of the grant date.
+100% of the motivation bonuses is eligible to vest on December 31 of the year following the grant year subject to satisfaction of the vesting conditions.
 The retention bonuses payout is subject to the participant's continued employment or service with a member of the Group.
-25% of the retention bonuses is eligible to payout annually beginning on the first anniversary of the grant date and continuing until the fourth anniversary of the grant date.
+The retention bonus is eligible to vest in four equal installments every six months.
 Bonuses that have not become eligible to payout as of the date of termination of a participant's employment or service with a member of the Group is forfeited upon such termination.
 No right to bonus granted under the LTCIP may be sold, pledged, assigned, hypothecated, transferred, or disposed of in any manner (other than pursuant to the laws of descent and distribution), provided that the bonus payout is not considered to be any type of disposal.